Our hotel recommendations are sorted by area:

 Stylish, fully serviced luxury apartments just a 5-minute walk away from Oxford Street with easy access to the gay bars and clubs.

-The Adina Apartment Hotel offers a selection of one or two-bedroom fully-furnished apartments.
+The Adina Crown Street offers a selection of one or two-bedroom fully-furnished apartments.
 Each has a living and dining area and a fully-equipped kitchen.
 Onsite leisure facilities include a swimming pool, gym and sauna.
 High-speed internet is available for a fee.